utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 <img src="https://assets.postman.com/postman-docs/v10/api-builder-sidebar-v10-0-5.jpg" alt="API Builder sidebar" width="382px" />

 When you select an API in the sidebar, the workbench displays an overview of the API.
-The overview displays a description of the API, tags associated with the API, linked collections, and published versions.
+The overview displays a description of the API, tags associated with the API ([Enterprise plans only](https://www.postman.com/pricing)), linked collections, and published versions.
 The overview also provides quick access to tasks such as connecting to a repository, adding tests, monitoring the API, and viewing deployments.

 <img src="https://assets.postman.com/postman-docs/v10/api-builder-overview-v10-2.jpg" alt="API Builder overview" />